 On the other hand, if someone with a chikungunya infection is diagnosed with rheumatoid arthritis, they may be prescribed immune system suppression drugs that they don't need.
 All drugs have side effects.
-While these side effects may be a small price to pay for someone who is trying to prevent permanent joint damage, relieve pain and and lead a relatively normal life, they may be unpleasant and unnecessarily harmful for someone with chikungunya.
-Suppressing the immune system may make a patient more susceptible to infections.
+While these side effects may be a small price to pay for someone who is trying to prevent permanent joint damage, relieve pain, and and lead a relatively normal life, they may be unpleasant and unnecessarily harmful for someone with chikungunya.
+Suppressing the immune system may also make the patient more susceptible to infections.

 Rheumatoid Arthritis and Chikungunya in the Future

 I hope that the blood test that distinguishes chikungunya from rheumatoid arthritis becomes more widespread.
 I suspect that it will if chikungunya becomes more common in North America.
 It would also be wonderful if an antiviral drug or a vaccine is developed for the infection.

 Studying the way in which the chikungunya virus causes joint pain may help researchers learn more about the pain caused by rheumatoid arthritis.
 RA can be a major health problem, yet it's still not completely understood.
 Although there's no evidence that the chikungunya virus causes the same effects inside joints as rheumatoid arthritis, there may be some similarities.
 Studying the viral infection may be important not only to help people who are infected by the virus but also to help people with other diseases that affect joints, including rheumatoid arthritis.